dataset-ninja/road-pothole-images/README.md

 # Road Pothole Images for Pothole Detection

-Road Pothole Images is a dataset for object detection tasks.
+Road Pothole Images is a dataset for object detection task.